eadickson/1.-SQL_Project_2023_Job_Market_Data_Analysts/README.md

     demand_count DESC
    LIMIT 25;
    ```
-  You can fid the chart for optimal skills to learn data analytics here: [Optimal Skills to Learn](https://public.tableau.com/views/1_Top_Paying_Jobs/Sheet2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+  You can fid the chart for optimal skills to learn data analytics here: [Optimal Skills to Learn](/Graphs/Optimal_Skills_To_Learn.png)

-(This bar chart visualizes the optimal skills for data analysts, sorted by demand; the chart was generated in Tableau from my SQL query results saved in an Excel file.)
+(This bar chart visualizes the optimal skills for data analysts, sorted by demand.)

 What it means: